Hudbay Minerals Inc. (HBM) Analysis & Forecast for 2021

 Get the hottest stocks to trade every day before the market opens 100% free.
 Click here now.

-The stock witnessed a 17.31% loss in the last 1 month and extending the period to 3 months gives it a 37.20%, and is 12.16% up over the last 5 days.
-If we measure the stock’s price variations over the week and the month, we find that the volatility rates stand at 5.82% over the week and 5.54% over the month.
+The stock witnessed a 25.13% loss in the last 1 month and extending the period to 3 months gives it a 9.71%, and is -10.21% down over the last 5 days.
+If we measure the stock’s price variations over the week and the month, we find that the volatility rates stand at 7.03% over the week and 5.39% over the month.

 Hudbay Minerals Inc. (HBM) Analyst Forecasts